anlutro/botologist/README.md

 ## Development

+Install dev dependencies with `pip install -r requirements/dev.txt`.

-To run tests, `./run tests`.
+To run tests, `pytest`.
 Note that not all parts of the code is under test, so do try to actually run the bot with your new functionaliy before you decide it's a success.

-To run code linting, first make sure pylint is installed in your virtualenv with `pip install pylint`.
-To run linting, run `./run lint`.
-Optionally, you can lint only a single module, for example `./run lint plugins.default` Note that linting will show some false positives, but important ones should show up in red.
+To run code linting, use `pylint`.
+You have to specify which module to lint, so to lint everything, do `pylint botologist plugins`.
+Note that linting will show some false positives, but important ones should show up in red.

 ### Pull requests